 You can have some of your bills (including rent, services charges, fuel or water bills) paid directly out of your benefits payments if you’re having difficulties.
 This is called ‘third party deductions’ and sometimes Fuel Direct.

-These benefits can be used:
+The benefits that can be used are:

 - income-based Jobseeker’s Allowance